banananananananana/rnm-sensor/README.md

 This project aims to provide an inexpensive method for doing real time network performance analytics - **as seen from the user**.

-It utilizes the raspberry pi as a "sensor" that you can deploy to any part of your network, where it will collect ping and/or curl metrics from defined in the config.
+It utilizes the raspberry pi as a "sensor" that you can deploy to any part of your network, where it will collect ping and/or curl metrics towards hosts defined in the config.

 The config file can be hot-loaded from a URL into your fleet of sensors by setting the config variable `use_remote_config":"true"`.
 This means you will be able to do on the fly troubleshooting, to any given host, in just a couple of minutes - using real time data provided by your sensor network.